-Many people have asked me how to make their own blog button.
+Many people have asked me how to make a blog button.
 This is the mother of all blog button tutorials (well, at least it felt that way when making it!!).
 Stick with me.

-In order to do it you need to:
+In order to do this you need to:

 - Create an image 125px by 125px (which will be the button itself).